-Both the complainant and the PHA must be notified of the determination by the hearing officer.
-A determination that the complainant has waived his or her right to a hearing will not constitute a waiver of any right the complainant may have to contest the PHA's disposition of the grievance in an appropriate judicial setting [24 CFR 966.56(c)].
+Both the tenant and the PHA must be notified of the determination by the hearing officer.
+A determination that the tenant has waived their right to a hearing will not constitute a waiver of any right the tenant may have to contest the PHA's disposition of the grievance in an appropriate judicial setting [24 CFR 966.56(c)].

-X. Decision of the hearing officer [24 CFR 966.57]
+XI.
+Decision of the hearing officer [24 CFR 966.57]

 The hearing officer will prepare a written decision together with the reasons for the decision within 10 business days after the hearing.
-A copy of the decision will be sent to the complainant and the PHA.
+A copy of the decision will be sent to the tenant and the PHA.